Updated 8/28/24 at 8:24 p.m. AST

 HAZARDOUS CONDITIONS

-Rip Currents: On Thursday, the risk of rip currents is projected to be moderate across most of the region.
+Rip Currents: On Thursday, the risk of rip currents is projected to be moderate to high across most of the region.

 Clear = Low Rip Current Risk, Yellow = Moderate Rip Current Risk, Red = High Rip Current Risk